-Since Pianote is video-based and doesn’t take the gamified interactive approach many others do, there’s no keyboard/piano setup to go through.
+Since Pianote is video-based and doesn’t take the gamified interactive approach many other piano learning apps do, there’s no keyboard/piano setup to go through.

-Before going into more detail, we love the Pianote interface because it feels familiar, making it easy to get around.
+Before going into more detail, I love the Pianote interface because it feels familiar, making it easy to get around.

 The home screen has a menu down the left-hand side to access all areas of your accounts, including Method (piano foundations), Songs, Courses, and Bootcamps.

 The rest of the page displays new videos, recently watched videos, content from the coaches you’re subscribed to, and more (very much like YouTube here).